rgambord/c99-doc/doc/sections/7/24/1/index.rst

 .. _9899_7.24.1p5:

+.. container:: snum

+   :ref:`5 <9899_7.24.1p5>`

-:ref:`5 <9899_7.24.1p5>` Unless explicitly stated otherwise, if the execution of a function described in this subclause causes copying to take place between objects that overlap, the behavior is undefined.
+Unless explicitly stated otherwise, if the execution of a function described in this subclause causes copying to take place between objects that overlap, the behavior is undefined.